MUSIC EDUCATION BLOG – “ON THE ROAD” WITH CHUCK AND SANDI

 Recently, we have pushed our business to more of an online direction however, we still love the interaction with our private students and have come up with some ideas on how to make your private lessons go better.

-Maybe sign up for a month trial, see how it goes and if you love the instructor continue and if not move on.
+Maybe sign up for a month’s trial, see how it goes, and if you love the instructor continue, and if not move on.
 The main thing is to not keep beating your head against the wall if you aren’t sure.
 Find a different instructor.
 There are lots of them out there.

 This goes for teachers and students.
-It is important that you are on time and one great way on how to make your private lessons go better.
+It’s very important that you are on time and one great way on how to make your private lessons go better.

 Being on time for the instructor is just as important for the teacher and it is for the student.
 Your instructor is most likely stacking their lessons right on top of each other every 30 minutes or 60 minutes.
 If you are late you have just cut yourself out of precious lesson minutes.